learn-co-students/sinatra-view-and-controller-readme-walkthrough-v-000/README.md

 <h2>Jerry Seinfeld</h2>
 ```
 You can imagine how powerful iteration in erb is when you have an array of thousands of items that you have to display in your view!

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-view-and-controller-readme-walkthrough' title='Passing Data Between Views And Controllers in Sinatra'>Passing Data Between Views And Controllers in Sinatra</a> on Learn.co and start learning to code for free.</p>